RH-Lin/MSG-MBA/README.md

-# MSG-MBA (Still Sorting out...)
+# MSG-MBA

-The official PyTorch implementation of “Dynamically Shifting Multimodal Representations via Hybrid-Modal Attention for Multimodal Sentiment Analysis”.
+The experiment results and figures of “Dynamically Shifting Multimodal Representations via Hybrid-Modal Attention for Multimodal Sentiment Analysis”.